gracelang/language/spec.md

     method id(x) { x }    //argument and return types both implicitly unknown method id(x: Unknown) -> Unknown { x }  // same thing, explicitly

-## Interface Types
+### Type Type

+All types have type Type, which is defined as

+    type Type = type {
+	    match (o:Unknown) -> MatchResult
+	    & (other:Type) -> Type
+	    | (other:Type) -> Type
+	    + (other:Type) -> Type
+	    - (other:Type) -> Type
+	    asString -> String
+	    asDebugString -> String
+	    inferfaces -> Sequence⟦Interface⟧
+	}

+This type captures the idea that a type is a disjunction of interfaces.
+The type literal syntax defines a type containing a single interface.

+    type Interface = interface {
+	    methodNames -> Set⟦String⟧
+	    methods -> Set⟦Signature⟧
+	 }

+	 type Signature = interface {
+	     name -> String
+	     arguments -> Sequence⟦Type⟧
+	     result -> Type
+	 }

+These types say that each interface comprises a set of method signatures, and each Signature comprises the (canonical) name of the method, the types of its arguments, and the type of its result.

+## Interfaces and Type Literals

-Types define the interface of objects by detailing their public methods, and the types of the parameters and results of those methods.
+Types characterize the interface of objects by detailing their public methods, and the types of the parameters and results of those methods.
 Types can also contain definitions of other types to describe types nested inside objects.

-The various `Cat` object and class descriptions (see [Objects, Classes, and Traits](#objects-classes-and-traits)) would create objects that conform to an interface type such as the following.
-Notice that the public methods implicitly inherited from `Object` are implicitly included in all types.
+The various `Cat` object and class descriptions (see [Objects, Classes, and Traits](#objects-classes-and-traits)) would create objects that conform to an interface represented by this type literal:

     interface {
         colour -> Colour